 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 734578.
 Funded under: H2020-EU.1.3.3-Stimulating innovation by means of cross-fertilization of knowledge.

 D-SPA consortium consists of 8 international leading research groups.
-Cork Institute of Technology is represented by Dr Tomasz Ochalski, a senior researcher at CAPPA.
+Munster Technological University is represented by Dr Tomasz Ochalski, a senior researcher at CAPPA.
 He is in charge of the semiconductor material optical characterisation laboratory and this new facility includes state-of-the-art FTIR and Raman systems, a time-resolved photoluminescence set-up and a suite of other characterisation equipment.
 Dr Ochalski is an expert in optical characterisation of materials using modulation spectroscopy, pump-probe and time-resolved photoluminescence.
 He has also a detailed understanding of the physical processes in semiconductor materials including quantum dot semiconductor nanostructures.